Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Exclude_resources_from_policy_assignment.md

 {{% tab "Cloud Solution Provider (CSP) or Azure Lighthouse" %}}

 {{< hint type=Info >}}
-**This feature is only available when deploying AMBA-ALZ at the managent group level.
+**This feature is only available when deploying AMBA-ALZ at the management group level.
 Deploying it at a single subscription level makes this feature not applicable.**
 {{< /hint >}}

 {{% /tab %}}